-- I am finally consistently earning enough through my work that we think [unless something new and disastrous happens, like I dunno…another pandemic (or a return to previous levels of disruption from the current one!); an escalation of the proxy war in Ukraine into All-Out World War III; completion of the Republican/Federalist rout of our entire political system and Descent Into Total Fascisim, and/or “U.S. Civil War Redux: Unfinished Business! — This Time With An Even-More Deeply-Divided-And-Crazed Citizenry, Armed-To-The-Teeth With Millions Of Automatic Weapons!”; Uncontrollable All-Season Raging Wildfires; The Big Earthquake; The Great Water Wars; Super Volcanic Eruption; or some other catastrophe we don’t have on our Bingo cards, lol...] we should be able to continue to afford our mortgage payments AND we should also be able to start to aggressively pay back people who have so generously helped us with loans (for legal fees and other costs – over the past six years since our Federal Civil Rights legal battle started) out of income earned by my business.
+- I am finally consistently earning enough through my work … (Unless something new and disastrous happens, like I dunno … another pandemic, or a return to previous levels of disruption from the current one, an escalation of the proxy war in Ukraine into all-out World War III, completion of the Republican/Federalist rout of our entire political system and Descent Into Total Fascism, and/or “U.S. Civil War Redux: Unfinished Business! — This Time With An Even-More Deeply-Divided-And-Crazed Citizenry, Armed-To-The-Teeth With Millions Of Automatic Weapons!”; Uncontrollable All-Season Raging Wildfires, The Big Earthquake, The Great Water Wars, Super Volcanic Eruptions, or some other catastrophe we don’t have on our Bingo cards, lol) … That we think we should be able to continue to afford our mortgage payments AND be able to start aggressively paying back people who have so generously helped us with loans (for legal fees and other costs over the past six years since our Federal Civil Rights legal battle started) out of income earned by my business.

-- Along with it’s rising popularity [and cost of living], real estate values in Portland have SKYROCKETED — especially since the start of the pandemic!
-See our Zillow chart above from May 17th & the Zillow map (above), showing all of the “$1,000.000+” homes nearby (circled in red), and our house (circled in pink).
+- Along with its rising popularity (and cost of living), real estate values in Portland have SKYROCKETED — especially since the start of the pandemic!
+See our Zillow chart above from May 17th and the Zillow map (above), showing all of the “$1,000.000+” homes nearby (circled in red), and our house (circled in pink).

-- If we stayed, we would probably be able to afford some renovations in the coming year or two however – so, the question is… is that where we want to put our money, effort and time?
-[The kitchen remodel alone is probably something like $40,000 to $60,000 — and that’s without addressing some of the fundamental structural issues with this 1905 home.]
+- If we stayed, we would probably be able to afford some renovations in the coming year or two — however, the question is, is that where we want to put our money, effort, and time?
+The kitchen remodel alone is probably something like $40,000 to $60,000 — and that’s without addressing some of the fundamental structural issues with this 1905 home.

-- There is still a lot of trim [dark-stained, clear-finished original c.1905] in the house that has tested positive for Lead and Arsenic (link with details).
-Ever since my son Avi – who was acutely Lead-poisoned as a baby 17 years ago – tested positive for Arsenic in his blood last year, we’ve been uncomfortable living here, and needing to be so mindful/cautious that we’ve taken dramatic steps — that have included removing several of the old original dark stained doors (which were finished with the same Lead & Arsenic-laden solution), so as to eliminate the creation of Arsenic & Lead-laden microdust from the friction of opening and closing doors).
-[Charlie is tired of not having a door on his bedroom!]
+- There is still a lot of trim (dark-stained, clear-finished original c.1905) in the house that has tested positive for Lead and Arsenic (link with details).
+Ever since my son Avi — who was acutely Lead-poisoned as a baby 17 years ago — tested positive for Arsenic in his blood last year, we’ve been uncomfortable living here and constantly needing to be so mindful/cautious.
+We’ve taken dramatic steps including removing several of the old original dark stained doors (which were finished with the same Lead and Arsenic-laden solution), so as to eliminate the creation of Arsenic and Lead-laden microdust from the friction of opening and closing doors.
+Charlie is tired of not having a door to his bedroom!

 AND SO — we have priced it accordingly.

-We have priced it “high” because we don’t really need/want to sell, but not “too” high (given there are homes within a block or two that have sold for $1,000,000, or more!)
+We have priced it “high” because we don’t really need/want to sell, but not “too” high (given there are homes within a block or two that have sold for $1,000,000, or more)!
 More to the point, this is not “too high” for a developer who sees it as bare land and an opportunity to possibly build five “million-dollar-plus homes.”
-We have actually priced it just right given the potential possible scenario of a development of up to five units… at $1,350,000, that works out to $270,000 per unit for the land – which is right-on-target for what developers are paying right now.
+We have actually priced it just right given the potential possible scenario of development of up to five units — at $1,350,000, that works out to $270,000 per unit for the land, which is right on target for what developers are paying right now.

 We’re not going to compromise on the price (we made this clear to our realtor), because we’re fine if it doesn’t sell.
-If it does not sell, we will keep working and we will fix up the house a little at a time – possibly eventually building our dream “age-in-place cottage cluster” here ourselves.
+If it does not sell, we will keep working and we will fix up the house a little at a time, possibly eventually building our dream “age-in-place cottage cluster” here ourselves.
 But if it DOES sell, the price we have set is the amount we will need to make it possible for us to move on.
-If it sells, (at our asking price or above) we will… #1) pay off our mortgage, #2) pay our realtor’s commission, #3) pay back so many of the friends who have helped us with our recent six-year-long Federal Civil Rights legal battle [and pay off some older debt, too – from people who helped us when the boys were poisoned.
-We have about $300,000 in total debt; most is a result of our legal battle], and then #4) use a chunk to buy a new house — a much less expensive house! [we are looking at homes in the $250,000 – $350,000 range – on the East Coast – closer to our other two (adult) sons, who live in Boston].
-I think this house is cute – & more my speed (four acres in the country, near the ocean!)
+If it sells, (at our asking price or above) we will: #1) pay off our mortgage, #2) pay our realtor’s commission, #3) pay back so many of the friends who have helped us with our recent six-year-long Federal Civil Rights legal battle, and pay off some older debt from people who helped us when the boys were poisoned, too.
+We have about $300,000 in total debt; most is a result of our legal battle.
+And, #4) we will use a chunk to buy a new house — a much less expensive house!
+We are looking at homes in the $250,000-$350,000 range on the East Coast, closer to our other two (adult) sons who live in Boston.
+I think this house is cute — and more my speed (four acres in the country, near the ocean)!

 That’s the plan.

 Is our property/land really worth $1,350,000?
 Who knows!
-We interviewed probably 6 realtors over the past year (as the pandemic sent Portland real estate values skyrocketing), and no one was willing to list it as bare land / a developable lot at a price that would make sense for us to go through the effort and hassle to sell and move…but we finally found a realtor who was happy to list it — and is not worried about whether or not it sells (so we can keep it on the market as a relatively passive listing just in case we find someone who is interested)!
-The way Redfin works, I learned, is that the realtor is paid a salary (and also has health insurance through her job!) and doesn’t have to spend her own money to cover the listing costs — so that’s why we chose to go with Redfin!
+We interviewed probably six realtors over the past year (as the pandemic sent Portland real estate values skyrocketing), and no one was willing to list it as bare land/a developable lot at a price that would make sense for us to go through the effort and hassle to sell and move.
+But we finally found a realtor who was happy to list it — and is not worried about whether or not it sells (so we can keep it on the market as a relatively passive listing just in case we find someone who is interested)!
+The way Redfin works, I learned, is that the realtor is paid a salary (and also has health insurance through her job!) and doesn’t have to spend her own money to cover the listing costs — that’s why we chose to go with Redfin!